apramxya/inst377-group_52/README.md

 ## GeoFence Security IP Address Locator
 ## Project Description
 GeoFence Security IP Address Locator is a web application designed to enhance cybersecurity and user analytics for GeoFence Security, an imaginary company specializing in cybersecurity solutions and geo-targeted insights.
-This tool allows users to input an IP address and retrieve detailed geographical data and associated security risk levels in real time.
-The application provides a user-friendly interface for both security teams and marketing teams to access critical location-based data.
+This tool lets users input an IP address and retrieve detailed geographical data and associated security risk levels in real-time.
+The application provides a user-friendly interface for security and marketing teams to access critical location-based data.
 ## Description of target browsers (iOS?
 Android?
 Which ones?)
 Google Chrome
 # GeoFence Security - Developer Manual